Opel Corsa: Safety

 The Corsa was updated in 1997, resulting in different styling options and better safety features:

 The Corsa Classic in its most basic Latin American market configuration with no airbags received 1 star for adult occupants and 1 star for toddlers from Latin NCAP 1.0 in 2011.
+In October 2000, GM do Brasil recalled 1.3 million Corsas built between 1994 and 1999, and the front seat belt fasteners could come undone in a collision - two people were known to have died as a result.